loic425/resource-revolution/pages/resource/06_bulk_delete_operation.md

 <v-clicks>

-`Bulk delete` operation allows to remove several items of your resource at the same time.
+We'll use `Bulk Delete` operation which allows to remove several items of your resource at the same time.

 ```php {all|14|14,3}
 namespace App\Entity;